 Subject to certain exceptions, s.
 102.315 (3), Wis.
 Stats requires an employee leasing company to insure its worker's compensation liability by obtaining a contract of insurance under which the insurer issues separate worker's compensation policies to the employee leasing company for each of its clients that are insured by the insurer (multiple coordinated policy).
 A multiple coordinated policy must name both the employee leasing company and the client as named insureds and must designate either the employee leasing company or the client, but not both, as the first named insured.
-An insurer may issue a multiple coordinated policy for a client only if all of the employees of the client are leased employees and are covered under the policy, except that an insurer may issue a multiple coordinated policy for a client that has a workforce in which some of the employees are leased employees and some are not leased employees (divided workforce) if the client notifies the Department of Workforce Development (DWD) of its intent to have a plan under which two policies are issued to cover the employees of the client, one covering the leased employees (divided workforce plan).
+An insurer may issue a multiple coordinated policy for a client only if all of the employees of the client are leased employees and are covered under the policy, except that an insurer may issue a multiple coordinated policy for a client that has a workforce in which some of the employees are leased employees and some are not leased employees (divided workforce) if the client notifies the Department of Workforce Development (DWD) of its intent to have a plan under which two policies are issued to cover the employees of the client, one covering the leased employees of the client and the other covering the employees of the client who are not leased employees (divided workforce plan).